Top Gradient

 5done

-These roles let SELECT enumerate metadata across the org, jobs, datasets, tables, reservations, capacity commitments, and the project hierarchy.
-They do not grant access to the data inside any dataset.
+These roles let SELECT access metadata across the org, jobs, datasets, tables, reservations, capacity commitments, and the project hierarchy.
+They do not grant access to aany of your organization's actual data.

 1for ROLE in roles/bigquery.resourceViewer roles/bigquery.metadataViewer roles/browser; do